ibm-cloud-docs/cis/cis-cli-plugin.md

 ## Security events (Deprecated)
 {: #security-events}

-Security events are deprecated on October 26, 2020.
+Security events are deprecated on 26 October 2020.
 Use [`ibmcloud cis firewall-event-analytics`](#firewall-event-analytics) instead.
-Manage how the Security Events performs using the following `security-events` command:
+Manage how the Security Events performs by using the following `security-events` command:

 ### `ibmcloud cis security-events`
 {: #list-security-event}

 The `security-events` command is replacing the `firewall-events` command.
 It can pull up to 30 days of security events which might be triggered from a wider variety of sources (other than firewall) such as rate-limiting, L7 DDoS, and browser-integrity-check.
 With the new `security-events` command, you are able to list only firewall events by specifying the `--source` options.

-Retrieve a full log of security events include Firewall Rules, Rate Limiting, Security Level, Access Rules, WAF, User Agent Blocking, Zone Lockdown and Advanced DDoS Protection.
+Retrieve a full log of security events include Firewall Rules, Rate Limiting, Security Level, Access Rules, WAF, User Agent Blocking, Zone Lockdown, and Advanced DDoS Protection.

 ```sh
 ibmcloud cis security-events DNS_DOMAIN_ID [--ip-class IP_CLASS] [--method METHOD] [--scheme SCHEME] [--ip IP_ADDR] [--host HOSTNAME] [--protocol PROTOCOL] [--uri URI] [--ua USER_AGENT] [--colo COLO] [--ray-id RAY_ID] [--kind KIND] [--action ACTION] [--cursor CURSOR] [--country COUNTRY] [--since START_DATE] [--until END_DATE] [--source SOURCE] [--limit LIMIT] [--rule_id RULE_ID] [-i, --instance INSTANCE] [--output FORMAT]